Abdullah-Albanna/ThinkSur-T430S/README.md

    - Basicly the same as we did in the _Windows_ method, but the main advantage of a mac is the offline method

   Offline Method:
-   - Downlaod [gibMacOS](https://github.com/corpnewt/gibMacOS), double click `gibMacOS.command`, type `I` for printing the urls, and hit enter, you should see       MacOS versions as shown
+   - Open [gibMacOS](https://github.com/Abdullah-78/BigThink-T430S/edit/main/README.md#prerequisites), double click `gibMacOS.command`, type `I` for printing the urls, and hit enter, you should see       MacOS versions as shown
      ![MacOS Versions](https://github.com/Abdullah-78/BigThink-T430S/assets/115571443/8d796450-262d-40a5-8819-f284656da62c)

    -  look for the latest version for BigSur and type the number accordingly